Project Restore Code of Service

 Requests for compensation

-If you’re living in a “not-spot” area, where services were not restored following the temporary mast going live on 13 October, then you will have received a voucher to cover the cost of an alternative way to watch free-to-air TV.
+Project Restore invited viewers to apply for a £50 Currys voucher if they were living in a “not-spot” area where services were not restored following the temporary mast go live on 13 October 2021.
+The voucher was intended to cover the cost of an alternative way to watch free-to-air TV.

-For those who have sufficient internet connectivity, the £50 voucher is intended to be spent at Currys, online or in-store, to buy a TV streaming device.
-See www.currys.co.uk for the available streaming devices.
-Any funds left over from the voucher after buying a TV streaming device can be used by the householder.
+For those who had sufficient internet connectivity, the £50 voucher was intended to be spent at Currys, online or in-store, to buy a TV streaming device.
+Any funds left over from the voucher after buying a TV streaming device could be used by the householder.

-Other than in exceptional circumstances, vouchers are not available to homes that have not been directly mailed, or offered through the scheme, and requests for vouchers are generally not able to be met.
+Other than in exceptional circumstances, vouchers were not available to homes that were not directly mailed, or offered vouchers through the scheme, and requests for vouchers were not able to be met.

 Permanent mast revisits

-Prior to the new permanent Bilsdale Mast being operational, our engineers will aim to provide the most appropriate solution for restoring TV services, based on signals available at the time of the visit or the immediate future.
-Most of these solutions will also be appropriate indefinitely.
+Prior to the new permanent Bilsdale Mast being operational, our engineers provided the most appropriate solution for restoring TV services, based on signals available at the time of the visit or the immediate future.
+Most of these solutions will be appropriate indefinitely.